-Go over the crossroads past the side of The Norfolk Arms and the railway station is on your left.
-Over half of what was once a fair sized country railway station is now the Coop Supermarket.
+Go over the crossroads past the side of The Norfolk Arms.
+Now refurbished and run by Joseph Holt.

+The railway station is on your left.
+Over half of what was once a fair sized country railway station is now the Co-op Supermarket.

 CLASSIFICATION: EASY.
 MEDIUM LENGTH WALK.
+PUBS,